African-American culture: Judaism

 There are 150,000 African Americans in the United States who practice Judaism.
 Some of these are members of mainstream Jewish groups like the Reform, Conservative, or Orthodox branches of Judaism; others belong to non-mainstream Jewish groups like the Black Hebrew Israelites.
 The Black Hebrew Israelites are a collection of African-American religious organizations whose practices and beliefs are partially derived from Judaism.
 Their varied teachings often include the belief that African Americans are descended from the biblical Israelites.

 In the last 10 to 15 years, studies have shown that there has been a major increase in the number of African-Americans who identify themselves as being Jewish.
 Rabbi Capers Funnye, the first cousin of Michelle Obama, says in response to skepticism by some on people being African-American and Jewish at the same time, "I am a Jew, and that breaks through all color and ethnic barriers."

 Other religions

 Aside from Christianity, Islam, and Judaism, there are also African Americans who practice Buddhism and a number of other religions.
-There is a small but growing number of African Americans who participate in Syncretic Religions, such as Voodoo, Santería, Hoodoo, Ifá and diasporic traditions like the Rastafari movement.
+There is a small but growing number of African Americans who participate in Syncretic Religions, such as Voodoo, Santería, Ifá and diasporic traditions like the Rastafari movement.
 Many of them are immigrants or the descendants of immigrants from the Caribbean and South America, where these are practiced.
 Because of religious practices, such as animal sacrifice, which are no longer common among the larger American religions, these groups may be negatively viewed and they are sometimes the victims of harassment.
 It must be stated, however, that since the Supreme Court judgement that was given to the Lukumi Babaluaye church of Florida in 1993, there has been no major legal challenge to their right to function as they see fit.

-In Louisiana, some African Americans practice Louisiana Voodoo.
+Spirituality

+Spirituality is an important aspect of African American culture.
+Hoodoo is a set of spiritual traditions with multiple aspects that include: Southern cultural practices from the Antebellum Era, rootwork and conjure, ancestor veneration, and rituals.
+These traditions were created as a means for enslaved Africans in the United States to understand the new world around them, with some elements having origins across various Central and West African ethnic groups.
+Hoodoo incorporates beliefs from traditional African religions, such as the Kongo religion, as well as Islam, Christianity, and Indigenous American botanical traditions.